ishrat1102/customer_segmentation_clustering/README.md

 Here, is our dataset(data.csv) and prediction test dataset(test.csv).

-Here, is also a detailed report of our project.1234
+Here, is also a detailed report of our project.